isaaclyman/recipes-quartz/content/recipes/jjajangmeyon.md

 1. Cut the onions into nice, big chunks.
 Cut the cabbage into bite-sized pieces.
 Thinly slice the green onions.
 Cut the cucumber into matchsticks.

 2. Grate a small knob of ginger.
 About 1/2 teaspoon would be perfect.

-MAKE SAUCE & COOK NOODLES
+##### Make sauce and cook noodles

+Read completely before doing.

 1. In a wok (or pan), heat the oil (3 tbsp) over high heat.
 Once it gets nice and hot, add the ground pork.
 Break up the pork and saute for 1 to 2 minutes or until no longer pink.